jiesou/oppo_cloud_tracker/README.md

      docker logs selenium-chrome
      ```

-### Debug Information
+### Tips & Tricks

 - Selenium Grid web interface: http://[your_docker_hostname]:7900 (VNC viewer)
 - Home Assistant logs will show integration activity under `custom_components.oppo_cloud_tracker`

-## Limitations

-- Only supports phone number + password authentication
-- Only supports +86 (China) phone numbers
-- Requires active internet connection for both Home Assistant and tracked devices
-- Password security cannot be guaranteed (browser automation)
-- Multiple device support is untested
-- May be affected by OPPO Cloud website changes

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This integration is not affiliated with or endorsed by OPPO.
-It uses publicly available web interfaces and may stop working if OPPO changes their website.
+It is based on publicly available web interfaces, and all actions on the website follow your configuration.
+If OPPO changes their website, the integration may stop working.
 Use at your own risk.